chinamike65/hugo-tuolesi/content/book3/book3en.md

 Once, he ran in front of Master Langri Tangba.
 The master had supernatural powers, and saw it, and said to him: "Tomorrow, a group of people will go to see the translator Geruo.
 You can follow them, and the translator Geruo can save you."

-The next day he followed, and when he arrived at Interpreter Geruo, Translator Geruo knew about the child's situation, prepared torma, removed his spell, and turned him back into a human.
+The next day he followed, and when he arrived at Translator Geruo's place, Translator Geruo knew about the child's situation, prepared torma, removed his spell, and turned him back into a human.

 263

-What pain is it to be a dog?
+How painful it was to be a dog.
 He felt that even if he went to hell, he would not have such great pain.
 He wanted to speak, but he couldn't say anything, and he wanted to eat something that no one would give him.

 264

-#### Section 3 Refuge
+#### Section 3 - Refuge

 This part is about taking refuge.

 There are two kinds of refuges.
-In Southern Buddhism and Chinese Buddhism are three refuges, and Tibetan Buddhism is a double practice of exoteric and tantric practice.
+In Southern Buddhism and Chinese Buddhism there are three refuges, and Tibetan Buddhism is a combined practice of exoteric and tantric practice.
 Therefore, we are talking about four refuges.

-1. Those who take refuge in the Three Jewels of the Three Evil Paths, no matter which path one falls into, one will suffer a lot of pain.
-If one thinks deeply about these sufferings, dread will arise.
+##### 1. Reasons for taking refuge in the Three Jewels

+Of the Three Evil Realms, no matter which realm one falls into, one will suffer a lot of pain.

+If one thinks deeply about these sufferings, deep dread will arise.

 Think again: in the face of the fear of falling into the lower realms, who can save us?
-Only the Guru's Three Jewels!
-If we go to hell, the Buddha can save us, this is the Buddha's treasure; the Dharma friend can recite the sutras to save us, it is the Dharma treasure; the Bodhisattva can save us, it is the Sangha's treasure.
+Only the Guruand the  Three Jewels!
+If we go to hell, the Buddha can save us, this is the Buddha's treasure; Dharma friends can recite the sutras to save us, it is the Dharma treasure; the Bodhisattvas can save us, it is the Sangha's treasure.

-Therefore, to take refuge in the Three Jewels, from this moment onwards, the heart of taking refuge in the Three Jewels arises.
+Therefore, from this moment onwards, the heart of taking refuge in the Three Jewels arises.

-There are two basic reasons for taking refuge in the Three Jewels: one is the fear of the three evil realms; the other is confidence in the Three Jewels.
+There are two basic reasons for taking refuge in the Three Jewels: one is the dread of the three evil realms; the other is confidence in the Three Jewels.

-These two reasons are the reasons for the conversion of the lower clergy, and they are also the fundamental reasons for conversion.
+These two reasons are the reasons for the conversion of the practitioners of lower abilities, and they are also the fundamental reasons for conversion.

 Only when these two causes are possessed can one truly take refuge and truly enter into Buddhism.